realmocean/realmocean-site/versioned_docs/version-1.6.0/modules/auth/users.md

   - Getting started
 ---

-Realmocean Users API is used for managing users in server applications.
+Appconda Users API is used for managing users in server applications.
 Users API can only be used with an API key with the Server SDK, to manage all users.
-If you need to act on behalf of users through an Realmocean Function or your own backend, use JWT login.
+If you need to act on behalf of users through an Appconda Function or your own backend, use JWT login.

 ## Account vs Users API
 The Account API is the API you should use in your client applications with Client SDKs like web, Flutter, mobile, and native apps.
 Account API creates sessions, which represent an authenticated user and is attached to a user's account.
 Sessions respect permissions, which means users can only access resources if they have been granted the correct permissions.